Smith Square

 Smith Square is a square in Westminster, London, 250 metres south-southwest of the Palace of Westminster.
 Most of its garden interior is filled by St John's, Smith Square, a Baroque surplus church, the inside of which has been converted to a concert hall.
 Most adjoining buildings (thus sharing its address) are offices, with the focus on organisations lobbying or serving the government.
-In the mid-20th century, the square hosted the headquarters of the two largest parties of British politics, and it is now hosts much of the Department for Environment, Food and Rural Affairs and the Local Government Association.
+In the mid-20th century, the square hosted the headquarters of the two largest parties of British politics, and it now hosts much of the Department for Environment, Food and Rural Affairs and the Local Government Association.
 It has a pedestrian or mixed approach to the four sides and another approach to the north.

 History

 The square was named after the Smith family: a family of bankers originally from Nottingham on whose land it was developed in the early eighteenth century.
 Its building up was arranged by Sir James Smith around 1726. №s 1 to 9, forming the north side, survive from this phase.